Black-Owned Restaurants in Charlotte

 Neighborhood: Elizabeth

-The People’s Market is so much more than just an eatery—it’s a place for community.
-Located in Elizabeth, this market serves breakfast, lunch and dinner with a bakery, bar and coffee shop all in one space.
-Start the day with a hearty fried chicken and eggs breakfast platter or grab a salad, sandwich or personal pizza to-go.
+The People’s Market is so much more than just an eatery – it’s a place for community.
+This restaurant and market serves breakfast, lunch and dinner, with an on-site bakery, bar and coffee shop.
+Start the day with a hearty chicken biscuit or grab a salad, sandwich or personal pizza to-go.

 Romeo’s Vegan Burgers